word cloud of answers to "What are your fears for the United States?"

 By Amy Ferguson

 As an ongoing inquiry for our democracy initiative, we recently posted a poll on fetzer.org asking about your greatest fears for the United States.
 We received thoughtful and passionate responses from a variety of perspectives.
 We received advice, honest self-reflection, prayers, and helpful questions.
-We didn’t ask, but some of you told us about yourselves: that you’re parents and grandparents, history teachers, immigrants, and Swedish.
-Someone even sent a poem.
+We didn’t ask, but some of you told us about yourselves: that you’re parents and grandparents, history teachers, and immigrants.
+Someone even sent us a poem.

-ISSUES AND/OR FEARS
+ISSUES AND FEARS

-Homophobia; racism; fascism; economic collapse; chaos; violence; income inequality; health of planet/environment; we have lost our souls; compromised leadership; social and political indifference; segregation; erosion of institutions (health, education, government, media etc.); gerrymandering; PAC contributions; lack of ethics; radicalism; socialism; governmental control; fears for future generations; leftism; progressivism; violence; bullying; dishonesty; climate change; attitudes toward the poor, people of color, women, LGBTQ people.
+Homophobia; racism; fascism; economic collapse; chaos; violence; income inequality; health of planet/environment; we have lost our souls; compromised leadership; social and political indifference; segregation; erosion of institutions (health, education, government, media etc.); gerrymandering; PAC contributions; lack of ethics; radicalism; socialism; governmental control; fears for future generations; leftism; progressivism; violence; bullying; dishonesty; climate change; attitudes toward the impoverished, people of color, women, LGBTQ people.

 NEED MORE

-Compassion, care for each other, civic virtue, moral leadership, sense of common good, understanding of how fragile a democracy is, understanding of complex historical issues, dialogue, kindness to others (people and countries and planet Earth), instinctive kindness and optimism, diversity AND unity, respect, sustainability, humility, participation/speaking up, love, optimism, living life consciously.
+Compassion, care for each other, civic virtue, moral leadership, sense of common good, understanding of how fragile democracy is, understanding of complex historical issues, dialogue, kindness to others (people and countries and planet Earth), instinctive kindness and optimism, diversity AND unity, respect, sustainability, humility, participation/speaking up, love, optimism, living life consciously.

 NEED LESS